7 eCommerce Trends To Look Forward To

 All from a device sitting in your pocket.

 Likewise, the technology in eCommerce has developed significantly.
 Merchants now have an array of tools, channels and platforms at their disposal to build their online business.

 In this post, we’ve outlined 7 things that we feel will have a huge impact on the eCommerce landscape and we’re excited to see where these technologies go next!

 Talking to a robot can feel impersonal and foreign.

-Yet, chatbots are now being used in eCommerce to enhance the customer experience and provide unparalleled levels of personalised customer service round the clock.
+Yet, chatbots are now being used in eCommerce to enhance the customer experience and provide unparalleled levels of personalized customer service round the clock.

 With a bot, you can interact with consumers where they are.
-According to a consumers are more active on messaging apps – Facebook Messenger, WhatsApp, WeChat or Viber compared to social networks since 2015.
+According to a BI Intelligence report, consumers are more active on messaging apps – Facebook Messenger, WhatsApp, WeChat, or Viber compared to social networks since 2015.

 The benefits for businesses are many.
 Automated customer service work round the clock and reply to multiple service requests quickly.

 They free up the time of customer service staff to focus on more complex tasks.